friendsofhyperf/components/docs/en/components/redis-subscriber.md

 Forked from [mix-php/redis-subscriber](https://github.com/mix-php/redis-subscriber)

-Redis native protocol Subscriber based on Swoole coroutine
+Redis native protocol subscriber based on Swoole coroutine.

-Using Socket to directly connect to Redis server, without relying on the phpredis extension, this subscriber has the following advantages:
+A subscription library based on Swoole coroutine that connects directly to the Redis server using Socket, without relying on the `phpredis` extension.
+This subscriber has the following advantages:

-- Smooth modification: You can add or cancel channel subscriptions at any time, implementing seamless channel switching requirements.
+- **Seamless Modification**: Channels can be added or removed at any time, enabling seamless channel switching.
-- Cross-coroutine safe shutdown: Can close subscription at any time.
+- **Cross-Coroutine Safe Shutdown**: Subscriptions can be safely closed at any time.
-- Channel message retrieval: This library's encapsulation style references the golang language [go-redis](https://github.com/go-redis/redis) library, retrieving subscription messages through channels.
+- **Message Retrieval via Channels**: Inspired by the Golang [go-redis](https://github.com/go-redis/redis) library, this package wraps functionality to retrieve subscription messages via channels.

 ## Installation